Donald in Mathmagic Land: Plot

-4: Mathematical Forms In Nature

-The Spirit shows Donald how the golden rectangle and pentagram are related to the human body and nature, respectively.
-The human body contains the "ideal proportions" of the golden section; Donald, overinterpreting the Spirit's advice, tries to make his own body fit such a proportion, but his efforts are to no avail; he ends up "all pent up in a pentagon".
-The pentagram and pentagon are then shown to be found in many flowers and animals, such as the petunia, the star jasmine, the starfish, the waxflower, and with the help of the inside of a nautilus shell, the Spirit explains that the magic proportions of the golden section are often found in the spirals of nature's designs, quoting Pythagoras: "Everything is arranged according to number and mathematical shape".
+The Spirit shows Donald how the golden rectangle and pentagram are even related to the human body and nature themselves.
+The human body itself contains the "ideal proportions" of the golden section.
+However, Donald, overinterpreting the Spirit's advice, tries to make his own cartoon body fit such a proportion, but his efforts are to no avail; he ends up "all pent up in a pentagon".
+The pentagram and pentagon are then shown to be found in many flowers and animals, such as the petunia, the star jasmine, the starfish, the waxflower.
+Then, with the help of the inside of a nautilus shell, the Spirit explains that the magic proportions of the golden section are often found in the spirals of nature's designs, quoting Pythagoras: "Everything is arranged according to number and mathematical shape."

-5: Mathematics in Games

 Donald then learns that mathematics applies not only to nature, architecture, and music, but also to games that are played on geometrical surfaces, including chess, baseball, American football, basketball, hopscotch, and three-cushion billiard.
-Donald even volunteers the game Tiddlywinks, but the Spirit does not pursue this option.
-Themes of Lewis Carroll's 1871 novel Through the Looking-Glass are scattered throughout the chess scene; Carroll himself was both a writer and a mathematician.
-The extended billiards scene, which features a non-speaking live actor, shows the calculations involved in the game's "diamond system", and Donald finally learns how to do the calculations, though he ends up making it tough for himself, spectacularly hitting ten cushions in a single shot nonetheless.
+In chess, Donald suggests the game checkers, but the Spirit does not pursue this option.
+Donald even volunteers the game tiddlywinks, but the Spirit also rejects this option.
+Instead, the Spirit challenges Donald Duck to the ancient and challenging game of chess, as made famous by Lewis Carroll's 1871 novel Through the Looking-Glass.
+In this exciting and imaginative scene, Carroll is portrayed as both a writer and a mathematician.
+Then, the extended billiards scene features a non-speaking live actor shows the calculations involved in the game's "diamond system", and Donald eventually learns how to do the right calculations to hit ten cushions all while needlessly making it tough for himself.

-6: Mathematical Thinking

 The Spirit then asks Donald to play a mental game, but he finds Donald's mind to be too cluttered with "Antiquated Ideas", "Bungling", "False Concepts", "Superstitions", and "Confusion".
-After some mental house-cleaning, Donald plays with a circle and a triangle in his mind, he spins them to make them respectively into a sphere and a cone, and then he discovers useful inventions such as the wheel, train, magnifying glass, drill, spring, propeller, and telescope.
-Donald then discovers that pentagrams can be drawn inside each other indefinitely.
-Therefore, numbers provide an avenue to consider the infinite.
+After some mental housecleaning, Donald plays with a circle and a triangle in his mind.
+He is then able to transform them into a sphere and a cone, and he proceeds to rediscover some of man's most useful past inventions, such as the wheel, train, magnifying glass, drill, spring, propeller, and telescope.
+Donald then discovers that pentagrams can be drawn inside each other indefinitely, almost as if by magic.
+In the end, he learns that numbers provide an avenue to consider the concept of infinity itself.
 The Spirit states that scientific knowledge and technological advances are unlimited, and the key to unlocking the doors of the future is mathematics.
-By the end of the film, Donald understands and appreciates the value of mathematics.
-The film closes with a quotation from Galileo Galilei: "Mathematics is the alphabet with which God has written the universe".
+By the end of the film, Donald understands and appreciates the value of mathematics and the boundless powers of human imagination and invention.
+The film closes with a beautiful and inspiring quotation from Galileo Galilei: "Mathematics is the alphabet with which God has written the universe."